microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-get-message.md

 ##### Response
 Here is an example of the response.

->**Note:** The response object shown here are shortened for readability.
+>**Note:** The response object shown here is shortened for readability.
 All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,